zinh/zinh.github.io/_posts/2020-03-27-build-a-react-part-02-class-and-functional-component.markdown

 __2.__ Part 2: Class and Functional Component

-In this second post of thee series, I will add support for Class and Functional Component.
+In this second part of the series, I will add support for Class and Functional Component.
 We will start with the simpler one:

 # Functional component